A Step by Step Guide on How to Plan a Road Trip with Kids in Tow:

 The USA is home to hundreds of wonderful road trip routes which are a magical and beautiful way to travel the United States with kids and learn about the fascinating country as well as witness some of the most breath-taking sites in the world.
 While a long route through the deep south or down California’s coastline may be great for the older kids, the North Atlantic Coast route has an excellent mix of educational and recreational activities for children to enjoy.

 If you are planning to travel in the summer, make sure you are able to stop off at places that have a water park or swimming pool to cool off and exercise.
-Roadside parks make for a great destination to stop for a picnic; however, you will have more fun if you incorporate a theme park and other attractions into your road trip, especially if a little bribery is needed to keep the kids going.
+Roadside parks make for a great destination to stop for a picnic; however, you will have more fun if you incorporate a theme park and other attractions into your road trip with kids, especially if a little bribery is needed to keep the kids going.
 The Roadtrip Handbook offers some good tips for your trip.

 There is an infinite list of family car games for both you and your kids to enjoy.
 Begin with the classic “I Spy” game and then when this begins to feel boring try another.
 One game that tends to have some longevity is the storytelling game.
 The driver begins the story and when it reaches a dramatic point, the storyteller switches and continues until the next dramatic point.